Tynker-Computer-Vision/TNK-M9-PRO-C69-SAS-BP/SA3/tutorial.md

                 `currentFingerUp = ""`

-* Use putText() to write the name of the finger on the screen
+* Use putText() to write the name of the finger on the screen.

         `cv2.putText(cameraFeedImg, handType1 + " : " + currentFingerUp , (75, 90),`
                         cv2.FONT_HERSHEY_SIMPLEX, 0.7, (0, 0, 255), 2)`